Gold Medal Double-Chocolate Muffins

 Directions:

-Note: The muffins in the Olympic village also have a chocolate ganache filling.
-A quick and easy way to get the same effect is to pop a Lindt chocolate ball in the middle of the muffin before baking!
+- The muffins keep well in an air-tight container for a few days at room temperature.
+You can also wrap the muffins individually or pop them in a zip-top bag to freeze. - Note: The muffins in the Olympic village also have a chocolate ganache filling.
+A quick and easy way to get the same effect is to pop a Lindt chocolate ball in the middle of the muffin before baking! - Enjoy!

 A tray of double-chocolate muffins cooling in their pan!